ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 This code checks if `file.txt` exists and prints a message accordingly.

-### Checking If a Path is a Directory
+### Checking if a Path is a Directory

 The `Sys.is_directory` function is used to check if a path points to a directory.
-It takes a path as an argument and returns a boolean value indicating whether the path is a directory.
+It takes a path as an argument and returns a Boolean value, indicating whether the path is a directory.

 ```ocaml